 This was the time where things were starting to become a little bit more synthetic - primarily because paddle shift gearboxes were starting to become more common.
 But 2 paddles behind the steering wheel didn't prevent certain machines from acquiring hypercar status - machines like the Ferrari Enzo.

 You can't really run through 00's hypercars without mentioning the Bugatti Veyron - no matter how much of an idiotic hater you are.
 It may've been the undisputed speed king of the era, as its performance was enough to make even the Enzo look slow and pointless, but you could never really call it a hypercar.
 In fact, when you consider the Veyron's spectrum of abilities, you find it doesn't really fit into any established category.
-For back then it crafted its own specialised league that to this day has only ever been occupied by it and now the Chiron.
+For back then it crafted its own specialised league that to this day has only ever been occupied by the Bugattis that have evolved from it.
 Not granting it hypercar status is far from a criticism in the world of the Veyron, as - despite what the bitter and stentorian haters will persecute you for saying - it's just too damn good for any predetermined genre.

 Whereas many believe the Veyron was the car that took the McLaren F1's crown as the fastest car in the world, there was actually one hypercar that bridged this gap: the Koenigsegg CCR.

 The CCR's predecessor - the CC8S - was originally destined to break the production car speed record; however it never had the opportunity to do so before Christian Von Koenigsegg released the CCR.
-Amongst the many important changes, the 655bhp Supercharged Ford engine from the CC8S had gained another Supercharger, resulting in 806bhp.
-This was sent to the rear wheels through a 6-Speed Manual gearbox in a car with no traction control, no electronic aids, and no downforce.
+Amongst the many important changes, the 655BHP Supercharged Ford engine from the CC8S had gained another Supercharger, resulting in 806BHP.
+This was sent to the rear wheels through a 6-Speed Manual gearbox in a car with no traction control, any electronic aids, or downforce.
 The result was one of the most untameable lunatics ever to grace the planet.

 The Pagani Zonda.
 Technically, a creation of the 90's; however it wasn't until the 00's that the Zonda's performance reached hypercar levels.
-When the original 1999 C12 came along, it had all the hypercar credentials on the outside, but only 355bhp on the inside.
-It took the 602bhp F version to elevate it into the hypercar domain.
-And not content with that, the Zonda just kept evolving - through the 650bhp F Roadster, the 680bhp Cinque, all the way to the 760RS.
-All things considered, I see the Zonda as the ultimate hypercar of the 00's.
+When the original 1999 C12 came along, it had all the hypercar credentials on the outside, but only 355BHP on the inside.
+It took the 602BHP F version to elevate it into the hypercar domain.
+And not content with that, the Zonda just kept evolving - through the 650BHP F Roadster, the 680BHP Cinque, all the way to the 760RS.
+All things considered, I see the Zonda as the ultimate definition of a hypercar in the 00's.

 With the coming of our current decade, and ever tightening regulations to limit emissions and fun, Pagani show no signs of calming down.
 The Zonda's replacement - the Huayra - takes hold of the baton with an unrelenting grip.
-The standard Huayra's output of 730bhp - provided by a 6L, Twin-Turbo V12 - is enough to get it to 60mph in 3 seconds, 100mph in 6, and onwards to a top speed of over 230mph.
+The standard Huayra's output of 730BHP - provided by a 6L, Twin-Turbo V12 - is enough to get it to 60mph in 3 seconds, 100mph in 6, and onwards to a top speed of over 230mph.
 Beyond the speed, the emphatic styling of both the exterior and interior makes the Huayra the perfect drool-inducing poster of the modern era.
-And then there's the 800bhp BC version, which takes its hypercar qualities to even further extremes.
+And the new, 800BHP BC version takes its hypercar qualities to even further extremes.

-Yes, we're living in an era where the holy trinity's rein of dominance on the airwaves is all but over, and the battle between the Aston Martin Valkyrie and the Mercedes-AMG Project-One dawns.
+Yes, we're living in an era where the 3 "holy trinity" hypercars dominate the airwaves more than anything else.
 But to me, the Huayra - the BC version in particular - is the definitive hypercar of our times.
 It's a hypercar's duty to entice every ounce of petulance out of a petrolhead to make them feel churlish excitement again, and the Huayra seems to do that better than anything else on the road.

 Of course, as performance cars evolve more and more, even the word "hypercar" is having difficulty keeping up.
 Cars like the Koenigsegg One:1 provide every childish aesthetic delight of a hypercar, and then combine that with acceleration to leave cars like the McLaren P1 choking on its exhaust.
 It appears then that a new league is needed.
 Welcome everyone to the age of the megacar!!